VC assures on completion of abandoned projects in UNICAL

-The Vice Chancellor of the University of Calabar, UNICAL, Prof Florence Obi has given assurance that her administration will strive to complete the abandoned projects in the institution.
+Vice Chancellor of the University of Calabar, UNICAL, Prof. Florence Obi, has given assurance that her administration would strive to complete the abandoned projects in the institution.

-Prof. Obi gave the assurance on Monday in Calabar when she led the Pro-Chancellor of the institution, Gen. Martin Luther-Agwai, and other council members for an inspection tour of on ongoing projects in the institution.
+Prof. Obi gave the assurance, yesterday, in Calabar, Cross River State, when she led the Pro-Chancellor of the institution, Gen. Martin Luther-Agwai, and other council members for an inspection tour of ongoing projects in the institution.

-She said that with the commitment and support of Tertiary Education Trust Fund (TETFUND), a majority of the abandoned projects will be completed during her administration.
+She said that with the commitment and support of Tertiary Education Trust Fund TETFUND, a majority of the abandoned projects would be completed during her administration.

 “More so, under my administration, we have built many new pavilions with classroom infrastructure that are up standing.